panda3d/panda3d-docs/introduction/tutorial/controlling-the-camera.rst

 .. only:: cpp

-   The object passed to ``taskMgr->add`` is an ``AsyncTask`` object.
+   The object passed to :meth:`taskMgr->add() <.AsyncTaskManager.add>` is an :class:`.AsyncTask` object.
 We can use ``GenericAsyncTask`` to wrap a global function or static method around a task.
 We can also pass an additional ``void*`` parameter that we can cast into a pointer of any data type we like, which is passed as argument to the task function.
 A GenericAsyncTask function must look like the following:

    .. code-block:: cpp